illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 ## Release Notes

+### Version 4.1.0

+* Illumio App for Splunk & Illumio Technology Add-On for Splunk apps are now Splunk 10 compatible.
+* illumio_quarantine command has been fixed for both Splunk Enterprise and Splunk Cloud.
+* Traffic Explorer is now updated to use with Dashboard Studio.
+* All python scripts in TA have been updated to use Python 3.9.
+* Any missing src_labels & dst_labels in PCE traffic events will be default to "-".

 ### Version 4.0.3

 * Updated Splunk SDK to 2.1.0
 * Updated datatypes in collections.conf to use only string, number, bool and time as per Spunk Cloud vetting standards